 Revival, The A1(M), slow progress to a Motorway

 As traffic and congestion grew on motorways and other roads, planners saw the A1 as a way to relieve overcrowding on the M1.
-Over many years and still underway, new bypasses have been built whilst some older bypasses such as at Wetherby, have been re-bypassed.
+Over many years and still underway, new bypasses have been built.
+Some older bypasses such as at Wetherby, have been re-bypassed.
 At one time, the whole route was considered for updating to Motorway, perhaps it is still in a plan hidden somewhere!

 North of Leeds